rocklobster-in/contact-form-7/readme.txt

 = Contact Form 7 needs your support =

-It is hard to continue development and support for this free plugin without contributions from users like you.
-If you enjoy using Contact Form 7 and find it useful, please consider [making a donation](https://contactform7.com/donate/).
-Your donation will help encourage and support the plugin's continued development and better user support.
+It is hard to continue to maintain this plugin without support from users like you.
+There are several ways for you to [contribute to the project](https://contactform7.com/contributing/): testing, coding, translating it into your local languages, helping other users, financial donations, etc, etc. We equally welcome you regardless of the way you contribute.

 = Privacy notices =